neo4j-devtools/relate/packages/common/documentation/classes/dbmspluginsabstract.md

 Defined in dbms-plugins/dbms-plugins.abstract.ts:21

-Get the source for a specific plugin
+Get the source for a plugin

 **Parameters:**